songtianyi/golory/README.md

 ### Contribution guide
 * use gofmt to format code before you issuing a pr
-* use vendor to manage third part dependencies
+* use vendor to manage third-party dependencies
-* go version 1.9.7+
+* support go version 1.9+